AlexChen0/ArtificialLifeAC/README.md

 for each of the joints, we decide randomly which gets a motor placed.
 Finally, the array of sensors and motors get a designated value chosen at random for the amount of weight assigned.
 Thus, the brain is complete.

+# HOW CREATURE BODIES ARE MODIFIED
+Mutation can affect a body in one of two ways: addition of a link or deletion of a link.

+Addition of a link works identical to creature generation.
+Random cubes are selected until finally one is found with favorable spawning conditions (see diagram below).
+Afterwards, the new cube is added, relevant data is saved for spawning purposes, and the simulation continues.

+Deletion is more interesting.
+To do so, "leaf" joints/cubes are kept track of in order to only remove cubes that aren't parents to other cubes (as this would crash the program).
+After a random leaf cube is selected, the corresponding joint is removed, and all relevant information about the cube is deleted.

+Moving one cube was originally going to be a feature, but that is equivalent to addition followed by deletion.
+This is thus deemed unnecessary.

 #SOURCES
 All information for setting up the bots was found in the reddit ludobots instructions starting here: